Introducing Change Without Affecting Business Culture

 Hello!

 As a company grows and adapts to the dynamics of the business world, changes are bound to happen.
-There will be new hires and fires, leaders will leave and new ones will come, the business can go through a more life-changing event such as an acquisition or an IPO among other changes.
-You might have to adjust your business culture because of that.
+There will be new hires and departures, leaders will leave and new ones will step in, and the business may undergo transformative events such as an acquisition or an IPO.
+Any of these shifts can prompt adjustments to your business culture.

-Amidst the changes, however, company leaders should be careful not to lose sight of the company culture.
-That is the positive atmosphere, behaviors and values of the organization.
-Sure, changes can literally shake up an organization while other changes can be downright painful to bear.
-Nevertheless, how do you ensure that they leave the company culture unscathed?
+Amidst the changes, however, company leaders should remain vigilant not to lose sight of the company culture—the positive atmosphere, behaviors, and values that define the organization.
+While some changes can shake up a team and others may feel painful, the key question is how to protect that culture throughout the transition.

 1. Communicate clearly